Master’s in Psychology

 Master’s Degree in Industrial Organizational Psychology

 A degree in organizational psychology is your ticket into the world of business and corporate affairs as a psychologist.
-This is another area where most states do not require a PhD for licensure, allowing you to hit the ground running once you have this degree in hand.
+Licensure is generally not required in this field, which means you can typically put your degree to work directly after graduation.

 Master’s Degree in Applied Psychology